CapraLab/resources/WelcomeInfo.md

 - different programming languages: what should I learn for genetics?
 - hierarchy of the journals
 - glossary
-- setup mac for basic programming and scientific computing
+- setup Windows for basic programming and scientific computing
 - setting up a project directory